93kazy/RL-Project/README.md

 In *Assault*, the player controls a ship anchored at the bottom of the screen.
 A mother-ship at the top continuously deploys smaller enemies and fires at the player.
-The agent must **dodge incoming fire while destroying the deployed enemies**, which requires anticipating projectile trajectories — a good fit for a learning-based controller.
+The agent must **dodge incoming fire while destroying the deployed enemies**, which requires anticipating projectile trajectories, a good fit for a learning-based controller.

 The agent observes only the game screen (a stack of pixel frames) and chooses